ramdasjogdand/MyApp/README.md

 - The Go component follows standard Go project structure.
 - Dependencies are managed using Go modules (`go.mod`).
-- Coding standards are enforced using GolangCI-Lint.

 ### Next.js Component

 - The Next.js component includes TypeScript support.
 - Dependencies are managed using npm.
-- Coding standards are enforced using ESLint and Prettier.

 ### WordPress Component